 EUYO Chief Conductor

 Petrenko has established a strongly defined profile as a recording artist.
 His Shostakovich symphony cycle for Naxos Records with the Royal Liverpool Philharmonic Orchestra (collated as a boxset in the autumn of 2015) has garnered worldwide acclaim, and his has been documented in award-winning surveys of Rachmaninov’s symphonies, orchestral works and complete piano concertos with Simon Trpceski, Elgar’s symphonies and orchestral music, Tchaikovsky’s complete symphonies, piano concertos and Manfred (winner of the 2009 Gramophone Award for Best Orchestral Recording), and works by Rimsky-Korsakov, Respighi, Britten, Offenbach, Higdon and Tavener.
-With the Oslo Philharmonic Orchestra he has released the Shostakovich cello concertos with Truls Mork (Ondine), the Szymanowski violin concertos with Baiba Skride (Orfeo), and the first instalment in a cycle of Scriabin’s symphonies, and in autumn 2016 Lawo Classics released Prokofiev’s complete Romeo and Juliet ballet.
+With the Oslo Philharmonic Orchestra he has released the Shostakovich cello concertos with Truls Mork (Ondine), the Szymanowski violin concertos with Baiba Skride (Orfeo), Scriabin’s complete symphonic cycle, and Prokofiev’s complete Romeo and Juliet ballet.
 Future releases include the continuation of his series of Strauss’ tone poems, Prokofiev and Miaskovsky symphonies with the Oslo Philharmonic, and works by Stravinsky, Zemlinsky and Beethoven with the Royal Liverpool Philharmonic